YizeZhang/Net_Diff/README.md

 2018/11/09
-   1. Support mixed frequency combination for multi-GNSS (only available in GUI)
+   1. Support mix-frequency combination for multi-GNSS (only available in GUI)